|Module title||Green Consultants|

 Description - summary of the module content

-With a greater requirement than ever before to manage resources more efficiently and sustainably, the ability for industry to remain profitable and still competitively deliver products and services is fast becoming a real challenge.
-Acting as consultant team leaders you will learn how to interact and consult with professionals, and how to influence the management of key resources (such as waste and energy).
-You will help to introduce strategies to manage these resources more effectively, increase profitability and positively affect the environment.
+With a greater requirement than ever before for businesses to engage with sustainability in every aspect of their vision and operation, the ability for industry to attract staff and customers, remain profitable and still competitively deliver products and services is fast becoming a real challenge.
+Acting as trainee consultants you will learn how to interact and consult with professionals, and how to help businesses and organisations engage with environmental sustainability in different areas of their work and improve their practice.
+You will help to introduce strategies to manage resources more effectively, positively affect the environment and articulate sustainability as a core value.
 The module reflects the interdisciplinary nature of research on the campus and is complimentary to a variety of other modules that focus on the environment more widely.

 Module aims - intentions of the module

-The aim of the Green Consultants module is to enable students who have an interest in working in the environment and sustainability sector to develop the technical and transferable skill sets required, through a formal learning process before embarking on work experience with a relevant organisation.
+The aim of the Green Consultants module is to enable students who have an interest in working in the environment and sustainability sector to develop the transferable skill sets required, through a formal learning process and an on-campus work project work before embarking on work experience with a relevant organisation.
 You will gain an invaluable experience of the sector and develop a range of transferable career skills.

-Recognised by industry, Green Consultants involves facilitated experiential learning with a multi-disciplinary student body drawn from range of degrees and year groups.
-Here it offers you the opportunity to apply learnt consulting skills in a business setting by working alongside real clients, leading a small consulting team to deliver live business outputs on campus.
+Recognised by industry, Green Consultants involves facilitated experiential learning with a multi-disciplinary student body drawn from a range of degrees and year groups.
+Here it offers you the opportunity to apply consulting skills in a business setting by working alongside real clients in small teams of trainee consultants to deliver live business outputs on campus.
 Following on from this you will capitalise on these skills and experiences by undertaking a suitable industry-based placement.

-As a trainee consultant team leader you will learn how to carry out audits and environmental assessment as well as develop skill sets essential to a behaviour change agent and leader.
+As a trainee consultant you will learn how to identify the potential improvements in sustainability as well as develop skill sets essential to a behaviour change agent.
 Moreover, as this programme is business-orientated, professional, business and commercial awareness skills will also be further developed.
-Understanding and learning how to effect sustainable change in a business is another key part.
+Understanding and learning how to affect sustainable change in a business is another key part.
 The Green Consultants programme provides you with an amazing opportunity to develop your CV and build a greater understanding of this field of work making this a very competitive programme.